metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `csi` (Map of String) Defines CSI-specific settings that allows a secret from an external CSI secret store to be injected in the pod via a volume mount.
 For details, see https://secrets-store-csi-driver.sigs.k8s.io/
 - `optional` (Boolean) Indicates if the secret may or may not exist at the time the Kiali pod starts.
 This will default to 'false' if not specified.
 This is ignored if 'csi' is specified - CSI secrets must exist when specified.

+<a id="nestedatt--spec--deployment--discovery_selectors"></a>
+### Nested Schema for `spec.deployment.discovery_selectors`

+Optional:

+- `default` (Attributes List) These are label selectors for the Kiali local cluster and for all remote clusters that do not have overrides.Namespaces that match these selectors are visible to Kiali users.When 'cluster_wide_access=false' these 'default' selectors are used to restrict which namespaces Kiali will have access to.If there are no default discovery selectors, then 'cluster_wide_access' should be 'true' in which case Kiali will havepermissions to access all namespaces. (see [below for nested schema](#nestedatt--spec--deployment--discovery_selectors--default))
+- `overrides` (Map of String) If a remote cluster has different namespaces than the local cluster, these overrides provide a way for you to match those remote namespaces.
+Kiali will make these remote namespaces visible to users.
+The name of the overrides section is the name of the remote cluster.
+Note that the 'default' selectors are ignored when matching namespaces on a remote cluster if that remote cluster has overrides defined.

+<a id="nestedatt--spec--deployment--discovery_selectors--default"></a>
+### Nested Schema for `spec.deployment.discovery_selectors.default`

+Optional:

+- `match_expressions` (Attributes List) (see [below for nested schema](#nestedatt--spec--deployment--discovery_selectors--default--match_expressions))
+- `match_labels` (Map of String)

+<a id="nestedatt--spec--deployment--discovery_selectors--default--match_expressions"></a>
+### Nested Schema for `spec.deployment.discovery_selectors.default.match_expressions`

+Required:

+- `key` (String)
+- `operator` (String)

+Optional:

+- `values` (List of String)

 <a id="nestedatt--spec--deployment--dns"></a>